 The Coordinated Program in Dietetics is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND or the Academy).

 Accreditation Council for Education in Nutrition and Dietetics

 312/889-0040, ext.
 5400

 This is a second admissions program with both on-line and on-campus delivery methods.
-Through the on-line delivery method, this program is available to students who do not live within 100 miles of Eastern Michigan University’s campus.
+Through the on-line delivery method, this program is available to students who secure supervised practice experiences more than 100 miles from Eastern Michigan University’s campus.
 The program begins in the fall of the junior year.
 Please be aware that admission to the University is not a guarantee of entry into the dietetics program.
 Important information and the application for both the on-line and on-campus programs can be found at the School of Health Sciences website.
 The application deadline for both the on-line and on-campus programs is January 15 for consideration for entrance into the professional phase of the program the following fall semester.

 An active articulation agreement exists between this program and a community college.
 To see a complete list of current colleges with program articulation agreements with EMU, please click here.